 Stock is a key part of any salon, spa or clinic.
 However it can have a severe impact on your business if it’s not correctly managed.
-So here are 6 steps to help you successfully manage your stock.
+If you’re wondering how to successfully manage your stock, here are six key steps to follow for perfect stock management.

 Do you have any processes to keep track of your stock?
 Do you know how much money is sitting on your shelves?
 It’s important to take the time to understand where you’re at so you know what you need to do to improve your stock management.